drift-labs/snap-solana/README.md

-## Snap-solana
+## Connect by Drift
 <br>

-This repo contains a [Metamask Snap]((https://docs.metamask.io/snaps/)) that allows metamask to function as a solana wallet, and a wallet adapter that extends the [Solana wallet standard](https://github.com/solana-labs/wallet-standard) to connect to the snap.
+This repo contains the Connect by Drift [Snap]((https://docs.metamask.io/snaps/)) for MetaMask that allows MetaMask to function as a Solana wallet, and a wallet adapter that extends the [Solana wallet standard](https://github.com/solana-labs/wallet-standard) to connect to this snap.

 <br><br>

 ---